roman-milk/roman-milk.github.io/naughty-girl.md

  Bernice hesitated, but was too frightened of her to accept the offer of protection.
 Maybe she could hold out long enough to escape school, and Paul.
 Paul!
 The idea of escaping him wasn't so urgent now.
 She liked the idea of him looking after her.
 Being his girl was becoming appealing, now her husband had abandoned her.

  In the changing room the girls were pulling on their gym kit, and fixing their hair.
 They were only eighteen, yet looked so much bigger than her.
 Despite being much older, she felt small and fragile, especially when near Lara.
-Report_Story #2